summersted/Monte-carlo-for-irregular-figures/README.md

 # Simple Paint Application

-A Pen created on CodePen.io.
+A Pen for drawing application created on CodePen.io.
 Original URL: [https://codepen.io/Lachlandawson/pen/abmdyV](https://codepen.io/Lachlandawson/pen/abmdyV).

 This is a simple paint application based off the Team Treehouse jQuery project.

+The integration of the alogithm for calculating the area of ​​an irregular geometric figure was implemented by Sydorchuk Roman and Butlerskiy Dmytro.